-The Narrow Gauge Railroad Depot was 100 yards N.E. of this spot.
+16. Nevada County Narrow Gauge Railroad Marker (Just a few feet from the Transcontinental marker).
 Built by John Flint Kidder between 1874-76.
 It ran 22 miles from Colfax to Nevada City via Grass Valley.
 Rails taken up in 1942.
 Sarah Kidder, widow of builder, was the world's first woman railroad president 1901-13.